Ono-Sendai/project-2501/README.md

 * Try one of the offline/local large-language models.

+## Capabilities

+Project 2501 can currently tell you the time, tell you the weather outside (current location hard-coded to Wellington, NZ), tell you the current system volume, allow you to set the volume, and tell you about anything it knows about (more or less the entire internet up the Chat GPT Training data).

+Adding a new capability is a matter of writing a little C++ code to query the system, or querying an internet API, and presenting the results as a string to the chat system.

 ## How it works

 I use Windows Speech API (SAPI) for Wake-word detection, as SAPI uses very little CPU, unlike Whisper.cpp.

-Once the wake-word/phrase is detected ("Hey Twenty"), I use Whisper.cpp (https://github.com/ggerganov/whisper.cpp) for text-to-speech.
+Once the wake-word/phrase ("Hey Twenty") is detected, I use Whisper.cpp (https://github.com/ggerganov/whisper.cpp) for text-to-speech.
 This works pretty well but is a bit slow.
 This should be faster when some mulithreading issues in Whisper.cpp are fixed (see https://github.com/ggerganov/whisper.cpp/issues/200#issuecomment-1484025515)

 Once the voice query has been converted to text, it's sent off to OpenAI's chat API (similar to ChatGPT).